mantiumai/chirps/chirps/embedding/README.md

 # Add a New Embedding Model Service

-This guide explains the steps required to add a new embedding model service and associated embedding models to the application.
+This guide explains the steps required to add a new embedding model service and associated embedding model(s) to the application.

 ## Step 1: Add a new service enumeration